Your Labor Day Weekend Boat Day May Come with a Surprise, If You Book With Boatsetter

 Key takeaways

-Nothing says holiday weekend like last-minute boat plans
+For Millennials and Gen Z, nothing says holiday like boat plans

 Labor Day honors the American worker and today, that celebration extends to those pioneering new forms of work in the sharing economy.
-The outdoor/leisure sector of this economy—including boat rentals—is sizable and growing: the U.S. boat-rental market is expected to grow from USD 16.2 billion in 2025 to USD 26.8 billion by 2034 (5).
+The outdoor/leisure sector of this economy — including boat rentals — is sizable and growing: the U.S. boat-rental market is expected to grow from USD 16.2 billion in 2025 to USD 26.8 billion by 2034 (7).

 Unique on-the-water activities for a fun Labor Day weekend

 Labor Day is the last three-day weekend of the season, and for many, the last opportunity to get on the water before the fall.
-Here are unique on-the-water activities how to make the most of your long holiday weekend.
+With millions Americans seeking on‑the‑water experiences multiple times a year, Boatsetter has emerged as the go-to marketplace for people looking for more waterside time (8).
+Explore unique on-the-water activities, from sandbar hopping to group hangs.

 Go on a private boat tour with a local expert